Late yesterday night…

 The moment the thought echoed again, cold sweat trickled down his spine.
 His body refused to move.

-'Stop thinking about 'Him'.
+'Stop thinking about 'It'.
 Stop it.
 You're making it aware.
 You're making it—'

 {INTRUSION DETECTED!
 ACTIVATING EMERGENCY PROTOCOL: [Veil of Silence].}